Gaby-Saldana/Pluma-de-paloma/README.md

 Testing, testing.

-And I want to practice my english grammar too.
+I want to practice my english grammar too.
 So, if you look some mistakes, show me them.
 Pls. :)